 About 60% of the titles have reviews, good place to publish a review because Ferris is an institutional member, wider range of subjects than OpenStax, supplementary materials rarer, and a “coming soon” section is available.

 Faculty at Grand Valley State University have published some open access texts on their library's Digital Commons repository.
-Includes texts on: Calculus Simulation in Manufacturing Human Osteology Mathematical Reasoning Writing
+Includes texts on Calculus, Simulation in Manufacturing, Human Osteology, Mathematical Reasoning, and Writing.

-History in the Making: A History of the People of the United States of America to 1877
+Includes: Contribute a Verse: A Guide to First Year Composition, Compact Anthology of World Literature, Principles of Macroeconomic Literacy, The Basics of American Government, and History in the Making: A History of the People of the United States of America to 1877.

 Written by Sociology prof Ron J. Hammond and revised in cooperation with Sociology profs at other institutions.
 Available in both html and PDF.
 Test bank available to instructiors.